Free shipping on orders $75+

 FSA guidelines usually include medical expenses and supplies required for managing a medical condition, and incontinence falls into this category.
 In addition to adult diapers, here’s a list of items that may be eligible for reimbursement:

-• Protective Briefs: This category includes products such as pull-on style underwear designed to provide discreet protection for those with moderate to heavy incontinence.
+• Protective Briefs: This category includes products such as pull-on style underwear or tabbed briefs designed to provide discreet protection for those with moderate to heavy incontinence.

 If you are unsure which incontinence supplies you may need, take our Bladder Protection Quiz for personalized guidance, and get a sample pack to try.